ChrisDuffley/stationPlaylist/addonuserguide.md

 Note: Position 10 is 0 (zero) key.
 Notice that these are the first ten columns from left to right unless reordered.

-To configure column slots, open add-on settings, select Columns Explorer category, then click Columns Explorer button.
+To configure column slots, open add-on settings, select Columns Explorer category, then click "Columns Explorer for SPL Studio" button.
 You'll be greeted with ten combo boxes (one per column slot) where you can select columns you'd like to explore when Control+NVDA+column slot (1 through 0) keys are pressed.

 #### Customizing column announcements